lpod/lpod-docs/level0.rst

     after the closing tag (useful for inserting an element in the middle of text content).

-get_creator()
-    Shortcut to get the creator value of odf_element's containing a "dc:creator" element.
-Null is returned if no creator is set.

-get_date()
-    Shortcut to get the date value of odf_element's containing a "dc:date" element.
-Null is returned if no creator is set.

 get_text_content()
     Shortcut to get the text of paragraphs inside the element.
 An empty string is returned by default.